SZ03-C/Cybersecurity-Fundamentals/README.md

 10. **A10: SSRF** - Server-side request forgery

 ## 🔧 Essential Tools
+These are just example commands in further practices the whole installation to implementation will be demonstrated
 ### Network Analysis
 ```bash
 # Nmap - Port scanning